leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/index.md

 ![pug demo](https://github.com/leg100/pug/raw/master/demo/demo.gif)

-Commit the tape alongside your code.
+Commit your tape alongside your code.
 You can opt to record a new video as part of your build pipeline.
 The same tape can produce screenshots which again form part of your (manual) testing as well as documentation.

 ## 11. And more...